juliangut/doctrine-manager-builder/README.md

 ### Considerations

+* Make sure you always provide an `annotation_autoloader` callable to fallback in loading annotations, typically it will be 'class_exists'.
+If creating various managers this should be added to the last one generated.
 * `metadata_mapping` must be an array containing arrays of configurations to create MappingDriver objects:
     * `type` one of \Jgut\Doctrine\ManagerBuilder\ManagerBuilder constants: `METADATA_MAPPING_ANNOTATION`, `METADATA_MAPPING_XML`, `METADATA_MAPPING_YAML` or `METADATA_MAPPING_PHP` **REQUIRED if no driver**
     * `path` a string path or array of paths to where mapping files are **REQUIRED if no driver**